Society for Promoting Christian Knowledge: Publishing and distribution

 In the 1930s, a centrally coordinated network of SPCK Bookshops was established, offering a wide range of books from many different publishers.
-At its peak, the SPCK bookshop chain consisted of 40 shops in the UK and 20 overseas.
+At its peak, the SPCK Bookshop chain consisted of 40 shops in the UK and 20 overseas.
 The latter were gradually passed into local ownership during the 1960s and 1970s.

 Holy Trinity Church, Marylebone, Westminster, London is a former Anglican church, built in 1828 by Sir John Soane.
 By the 1930s, it had fallen into disuse and in 1936 was used by the newly founded Penguin Books company to store books.
 A children's slide was used to deliver books from the street into the large crypt.
 In 1937, Penguin moved out to Harmondsworth, and the Society for Promoting Christian Knowledge moved in.
 It was their headquarters until 2004, when it moved to London Diocesan House in Causton Street, Pimlico.
 The bookshop moved to Tufton Street, Westminster, in 2003.

+In 1999 the SPCK established the Assemblies website to provide resources for school assemblies.

 On 1 November 2006, St Stephen the Great Charitable Trust (SSG) took over the bookshops but continued to trade under the SPCK name, under licence from SPCK.
 That licence was withdrawn in October 2007.
 However, some shops continued trading as SPCK Bookshops without licence until the SSG operation was closed down in 2009.

-Publishing
+In 2006 Alec Gilmore described what he called the "narrowing" of the SPCK's vision.

+In 2019 the SPCK's "specialist medical, mental health and self-help imprint", The Sheldon Press, was acquired by Hachette UK.

+SPCK's former book series

+Book series published over the years have included the following: